-Arrangements for admissions
+4. Arrangements for admissions.

-Admission arrangements for pupils with SEND are no different to those for other pupils and are outlined in the school's admissions policy.
-If children have an EHCP, Bedford Borough consults the school to see if we can offer a place.
+Admission arrangements for pupils with SEND are no different to those for other pupils and are outlined in the school's admissions policy If children have an EHCP, Bedford Borough consults the school to see if we can offer a place.
 If school conclude that this is not possible, then Bedford Borough will make a decision and uphold the school decision or overturn it and direct the school to support the pupil.

-Pupils in Conifer Class (the ASC provision) are allocated by Bedford Borough via the SEND panel and not the school.
-Goldington Green Academy do not get priority over the available spaces.
+Pupils in Conifer Class (our ASC provision) are allocated by Bedford Borough via the SEND panel.

-Facilities for Inclusion
+5. Facilities for Inclusion